Partial profiles of quasi-complete graphs: Counting homomorphisms to quasi-complete graphs

-In this Section we obtain formulas for calculating the numbers of homomorphisms into quasi-complete graphs from some graphs in terms of the numbers of vertices.
-The title of each Subsection identifies which class of graphs is being used as source graph.
+In this section, we obtain formulas for calculating the numbers of homomorphisms into quasi-complete graphs from certain graphs in terms of the numbers of vertices.
+Except for Subsection \ref{subsect:aux}, the title of each subsection identifies which class of graphs is being used as source graph.